 Trusted Nurse: Sarah Gray

-Sarah Gray, pediatric nurse and our Founding Nurse was interviewed by Anna of the Burnout Book (and winner of our first ever giveaway!) about the nursing profession, leaving the bedside for a non-traditional role at an early startup, and her passion and why for what we’re doing here at Trusted to change the way us nurses work, connect, and live.
+Sarah Gray, pediatric nurse and Trusted's Founding Clinician, was interviewed by Anna Rodriguez of the Burnout Book (and winner of our first ever giveaway!) about the nursing profession, leaving the bedside for a non-traditional role at an early startup, and her passion and why for what we’re doing here at Trusted to change the way us nurses work, connect, and live.

 What has your career looked up to this point?
-Where do you see yourself going in the future?
+Where do you see it going in the future?

 I landed one of the 60 positions in UCSF’s New Grad program of over 10,000 applicants - because of sheer persistence.
 I wasn’t willing to take no for an answer.
 I had my heart set on Pediatric Heme/Onc because that’s what I did my capstone in and loved it, but ultimately ended up on a Pediatric Medical Surgical Unit.
 Hey, beggars can’t be choosers.
 And it turns out that life has a way of making things happen the way they should.